MatanShamir1/ChatApp/README.md

 - Adding chat with a new friend:<br />
 By clicking the on the contact symbol, the user can add an existing registrated user as a friend.<br />
 If the user does not exist, a red note will be displayed. otherwise, he will be added. <br />
+If the user added a contact but the contact does not have this user as friend, he will appear as an unknown number. <br />

 ![image](https://user-images.githubusercontent.com/74719554/164934916-3f840283-150f-4f34-833e-cded38d3c704.png)
 <br />